tych0/haggis/README.md

 # TODO

+  * write some tests lol11
   * more sausage jokes
   * comments support
+  * have a configuration file so people can configure things
   * custom binders for templates
   * organize code in a sane way, also remove some binding duplication
   * allow custom pandoc options?